-- Stay calm, minimize panic, stress and mental disturbances
+Stay calm, minimize panic, stress and mental disturbances

-pure plant medicine is a true blessing and can be helpful during times of prevention and illness.
+Pure plant medicine is a true blessing and can be helpful during times of prevention and illness.
 Here are my go-to’s right now: nutmeg: it’s a nervine sedative and can reduce anxiety, keep you calm, and support restful sleep.
 I recommend adding 1/2 – 1 tsp to a saucepan of 1/2 – 1 cup of milk or nut milk; whisk well over medium heat until you have slight steam.
 Turn off heat and enjoy before bedtime.
-Other spices can be added as you whisk such as ginger, turmeric and cardamom and will be just as supportive.
+Other spices can be added as you whisk such as ginger, turmeric, and cardamom, and will be just as supportive.

-Yoga: one of the most important practices you can incorporate during this time is yoga.
+One of the most important practices you can incorporate during this time is yoga.
 Yoga is more than a pose, a cute outfit, or being flexible.
-It is a time to tune into your body sensations, and allows you to give all the other stuff (worries) in your life a break.
+It is a time to tune into your body sensations and allows you to give all the other stuff (worries) in your life a break.
 I know many studios are taking precautions to keep a safe place and I recommend continuing your public or personal home practice.
 Perhaps this is a good time to schedule a private yoga session in your home!

-Meditation: we all know the mental benefits of meditation. this is the perfect time to create or be more consistent with your practice.
-If this is something you struggle with, email me and I’ll send you my yoga nidra | iRest recording.
+We all know the mental benefits of meditation. this is the perfect time to create or be more consistent with your practice.
+If this is something you struggle with, email me and I’ll send you my yoga Nidra | iRest recording.
 Using the calm app could also be helpful and don’t forget that we have a weekly offering at SimpleVeda from 12 – 12:30 on Thursdays.

-Unplug: it’s important to stay educated and to be informed, however, I suggest limiting your intake of social media, t.v. and news radio.
+It’s important to stay educated and to be informed, however, I suggest limiting your intake of social media, t.v. and news radio.
 Not a lot changes from one hour to the next.
 I personally was feeling an elevation of panic and realized that I was on overkill with trying to stay informed.
 I decided to avoid media for 24 hours along with other practices mentioned here, and I have felt more at peace.
 Decide HOW and WHEN you’ll stay updated and stick to that routine to help limit the unnecessary exposure.

 Support your immunity, build ojas, and keep your agni, gut healthy

-Elderberry: high in vitamin C and a supportive antiviral.
+High in vitamin C and a supportive antiviral.
 Read more about the benefits, how much to take, and how to make your own syrup here.
 You can also buy elderberry syrup at your local health food store or on amazon.

-Daily Tonic: ginger, lemon and honey combined together make a great daily tonic.
+Ginger, lemon, and honey combined together make a great daily tonic.
 This duo makes for a great gentle detox, builds immunity, supports healthy digestion, relieves congestion and inflammation.
 I recommend sipping on this daily prior to or during your meals.

 no brainer! eat at home; all the fresh vegetables and fruits your heart desires.
-Snack on nuts and dates and get out and walk in nature, do a home exercise video with my bestie or schedule a private in-home yoga session.
+Snack on nuts and dates and get out and walk in nature, do a home exercise video with my bestie, or schedule a private in-home yoga session.
 Turn off the t.v. and begin to rest when the sun goes down- your liver will thank you and you’ll feel less stressed when you wake!

 My sincere hope is that these ancient practices support and aid in prevention as we continue to learn what the coming weeks hold for our community.
 Drink pure water, eat nourishing foods, breathe, take a walk in nature, unplug, take care of yourself and your neighbors.

-In love + service,
+With love + service,